-- manage the tax burden on property owners, - improve efficiencies within the organization and continue to strengthen existing partnerships, - improve service delivery, - manage and complete infrastructure/capital program, and - build capacity for operating and capital programs within the budget.
+- manage the tax burden on property owners. - improve efficiencies within the organization and continue to strengthen existing partnerships, - improve service delivery, - manage and complete infrastructure/capital program, and - build capacity for operating and capital programs within the budget.

-The proposed budget meets all these objectives.
+The approved budget meets all these objectives with a tax rate increase is 1.49%.